f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab3/lab3.rst

 JWT is based on OAuth and OIDC.
 Keycloak is the OAuth Authorization Server.
 Keycloak is already configured to issue JWT tokens for developers.

-.. warning :: Currently, NMS ACM does not support multiple authentication mechanisms on the same API-Proxy.
-We must remove the JWT policy before enabling the Oauth2 Introspection policy.

 What is Oauth2 Introspection?
 ==============================